Moesif/moesif-developer-portal/README.md

 For the **Stripe API Key** field in **Stripe**, you’ll need to retrieve the API key from Stripe to plug it in.
 In Stripe, from the **Developers** screen click on **API Keys** in the left-side menu.
 You’ll then be able to see the private key for your API in either the **Secret key** or a generated **Restricted keys** field on the screen.
 Either key can be copied and used.

 After copying the key from Stripe, paste the key into the **Stripe API Key** field on the **Stripe Configuration** screen in Moesif.
 After setting the API key value, scroll down to the bottom of the screen and click **Save** to save the configuration in Moesif.
 At this point, your Stripe integration is complete in Moesif and you can begin to use it.

+## Use Moesif Product Catalog Tool to Create Plans and Price in Stripe

+Please <a href="https://www.moesif.com/docs/product-catalog/" target="_blank">Moesif Product Catalog Tool</a> to create usage billing compatible plans.
+These plans will actually reside in Stripe, the Moesif product catalog tool ensures they are compatible with usage based billing type.

 ## Setting up a Billing Meter in Moesif